mountaindust/Parasitoids/analytic/README.md

 ## Introduction

-The model can be run simply by typing "python Run.py" into a terminal window.
+The probability model can be run simply by typing "python Run.py" into a terminal window.
+This model gives the spatial probability of a parasitoid's location assuming it was released at midnight on the first day.

+The population model can be run by typing "python RunPopModel.py" into a terminal window.
+This model requires additional information about the number and duration of the initial parasitoid release and gives the expected value of parasitoid population in each spatial cell.

-Run.py accepts flags and keyword arguments - please see the Params class definition in Run.py for details.
+Both models accept flags and keyword arguments - please see the Params class definition in Run.py for details.

 If a file named "config.txt" is present, Run.py will read it for keyword arguments